What is Customer Feedback & How to Work with it?

 The feedback can also be used in the work of the marketing and sales departments.
-It helps to identify the strengths of the product, which can later be used to create a unique selling proposition, and understand how the product is perceived by the audience.
-The identified strengths can be used, for example, when writing advertising campaign slogans or writing email newsletters, as well as during the direct communication between sales service specialists and customers.
+It helps identify the strengths of the product, which can later be used to create a unique selling proposition and understand how the product is perceived by the audience.
+The identified strengths can be used, for example, when writing advertising campaign slogans or email newsletters, as well as during the direct communication between sales service specialists and customers.

 Read more on this topic in our article “Customer Satisfaction Surveys: Definition & Questions Examples”.

 How to Make a Perfect Customer Feedback Strategy?

 Set up a feedback system.
 Most business owners disregard it but they shouldn’t as each client:

 - will tell you what you are doing wrong;

 - will express what is not ok about your product or service;